bartvanhoey/AbpFileUploadToAzureStorage/README.md

 ```

-## Test Uploading a picture to Azure Storage
+## Test uploading a picture to Azure Storage

 * Start both the Blazor and the HttpApi.Host project.
 * Choose a pizza picture in the **File Upload to Azure Storage** section.